solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Azure provides a [detailed list of the limitations of Flexible Server].
 Here are a few notable ones.

--   Support for only the InnoDB and MEMORY storage engines; MyISAM is unsupported
--   The DBA role and the `SUPER` privilege are unsupported
--   `SELECT ...
-INTO OUTFILE` statements to write query results to files are unsupported, as the filesystem is not directly exposed by the service

-#### Single Server

-Single Server is suitable when apps do not need extensive database customization.
-Single Server will manage patching, high availability, and backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
-To reduce compute costs, developers can [pause the Single Server offering].
-Single Server offers an [SLA of 99.99%].
-For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.]

-> ![Note icon][Note] **Note:** Single servers are best suited for
-> existing applications already leveraging Single Server.
-For all new
-> developments or migrations, Flexible Server is the recommended
-> deployment option.
-This guide will focus primarily on Flexible Server
-> and will not explore Single Server in depth.
+-   Users are not provided host or OS access to view or modify configuration files such as postgresql.conf
+-   You can't create or load your own extension in Azure Database for PostgreSQL.

-## Migrate to Flexible Server
+## Migrate to Azure Database for Flexible Server

 ### From Single Server to Flexible Server

-Data-in replication, which replays log events from the source system to the target system, is the preferred approach for migrating from Single Server to Flexible Server.
-Typically, teams generate a dump of the source Single Server through a utility like `mydumper`.
-Then, they restore the dump to the target Flexible Server using `myloader`.
-Lastly, they configure data-in replication on the target Flexible Server, modify their applications to target Flexible Server, and end replication.

-Consult the [Azure documentation] for more information.
+As Single Server will be retired in the future, you will at some point need to move your instances to Flexible Server.
+There are several ways to do this including:

+-   Database tools
+    -   [Azure Database Migration Service (DMS)]
+    -   [pgcopydb]
+    -   [pg_dump and dp_restore]
+-   [Azure Portal]
+-   [Azure CLI][21]

+When migrating, to Flexible Server, you will need to ensure you have met all the [migration prerequisites].

 ### From on-premises to Flexible Server

-Like the migration from Single Server, migrations from sources running on-premises utilize data-in replication.
-The source databases should be PostgreSQL 5.7, or higher.
-Adequate network connectivity should be available.
+Like the migration from Single Server, migrations from sources running on-premises will require the movement of database artifacts and data.

-Verify that the source system meets the migration requirements listed in the [Azure documentation.]
+Again, verify that the source system meets the migration requirements listed in the [Azure documentation][migration prerequisites].

+In addition to the migration pre-requisities, you must also ensure that a network path exists between the on-premises instance/tool and the remote Azure Database for PostgreSQL instance.
+This can be more complicated than at first glance depending on a number of different network topology possibilies.

+### Offline vs Online migrations

+For smaller and less used databases, the migration process is likely to be quick and effortless.
+However, in larger and more heavily used environments, the choice of how you migrate will be a vital decision to ensure applications and end users are not subject to lengty downtime and productivity loss.

+You can choose between the two following paths:

+-   **Offline Migration** -- In an offline migration, all applications connecting to your single server are stopped and the database(s) is copied to flexible server.

+-   **Online Migration** - In an online migration, applications connecting to your single server aren't stopped while database(s) are copied to flexible server.
+The initial copy of the databases is followed by replication to keep flexible server in sync with the single server.
+A cutover is performed when the flexible server is in complete sync with the single server resulting in minimal downtime.

 ## 02 / Summary

 This module explained everyday use cases for PostgreSQL and illustrated the typical IaaS and PaaS deployment approaches.
 Additional hybrid approaches to hosting PostgreSQL applications and databases on Microsoft Azure were discussed as well.
 The reader was introduced to the core approaches to managing Microsoft Azure resources, including imperative tools (like the Azure CLI and Azure PowerShell) and declarative tools (like ARM templates and Terraform).

+Using one or more of the various tools presented, will assist in getting the database instance(s) migrated to Azure Database for PostgreSQL in the most efficient manner possible.

-The emphasis of this guide will continue to be on the advantages of Azure Database for PostgreSQL Flexible Server versus the single server offering.
-Flexible Server is the preferred Azure Database for PostgreSQL Flexible Server offering.
-This guide will continue to reiterate the unique benefits of Flexible Server throughout the remainder of this guide but also provide references to Single Server where necessary and appropriate.
+The emphasis of this guide will continue to be on the advantages of Azure Database for PostgreSQL Flexible Server.
+Flexible Server is the most commonly recommended Azure Database for PostgreSQL offering.

 # 03 / Getting Started - Setup and Tools